Announcing PowerShell Cookbook Online Access

 This size isn’t for lack of trying.
 With each edition of the Cookbook, I’ve ruthlessly cut recipes, replaced recipes with new PowerShell features that accomplish the task more efficiently, and done everything I can to make it smaller.
 PowerShell is just a huge topic, and every recipe offers crucial insight.

-O’Reilly has been expanding the envelope of the traditional publishing industry for years – leading the way in eBook publishing, online digital betas, and offering DRM-free electronic versions of everything in the catalog.
+O’Reilly has been expanding the envelope of the traditional publishing industry for years – leading the way in online learning, online Early Releases, and more.
 E-books are extremely portable, and offer basic search functionality.
 Despite their portability, though, they still don’t offer the ubiquity and ease of access that the raw unwashed internet does.

-To push this boundary even further, O’Reilly and I are experimenting with a new site: https://www.powershellcookbook.com.
+To push this boundary even further, O’Reilly and I have released an exciting new site: https://www.powershellcookbook.com.
 The carefully curated content of the PowerShell Cookbook, with the ease-of-use and ubiquity of an internet search engine.

 Using the Site

 When you visit the site, you are simply asked to prove you own the book by entering a word from one of the chapters.
 The site remembers you by default, so you shouldn’t have to do this very often.